 “I participate with the Lafayette Alliance because a conversation with Dr. Ingram piqued my curiosity and I found there was much about Lafayette – regarding his values and actions; his position on slavery and other issues – that I did not know.
 I am interested in helping the Alliance to teach and share some of those stories of his life and influence.”
 Linda McMullen moved to LaGrange with her family in 1999 to become the Director of the LaGrange College Evening College.
 A full-time

 “I constantly pass the statue of General Lafayette during my day-to-day.
 The more I learn about Lafayette, with the inspiration of Dr. Ingram, the more I realize that Lafayette is someone we can point to as a man who was ahead of his time.
 This is why I give my time and talents to the Alliance and its mission.”
-Alex Hughes currently serves as Government Records Archivist at the Troup County Historical Society Archives and Legacy Museum.
-He serves as the President of the LaGrange
+Hughes holds a Master of Library and Information Science from the University of Alabama where he was invited to join Beta Phi Mu.
+Hughes earned a

 “As a young girl, I read Elswyth Thane’s novel Dawn’s Early Light and the following summer, my parents took me to Colonial Williamsburg for summer vacation.
 Ever since, I have been enamored by the Revolutionary Era.
 When I began to study history in college, that love developed into a deep respect for the men and women who, albeit flawed individuals, sacrificed greatly to make a country out of a colony.
 Lafayette Alliance allows me an opportunity to educate our community, and hopefully beyond one day, of